daniellauding/js-project-portfolio/README.md

   - Accessibility First - Everyone can use my website, no matter how they browse
   - Mobile Friendly - Works great on phones and big computers
   - Fast Loading - Nobody likes waiting for slow websites!
+  - Dark Mode - Easy on your eyes when browsing at night 🌙
+  - Interactive Design System - Browse all components in the StyleGuide

   🎨 Why Simple Design Works